Skip to content

 Photo by SELCO

-Daly: Taking a step back, how would you describe SELCO, if you're having tea with friends, and they're like, hey, you've been at that place for 10 years now.
-What do you do again?
+Daly: Taking a step back, how would you describe SELCO if you're having tea with friends, and they're like, ‘Hey, you've been at that place for 10 years now.
+What do you do again?’

 Misra: I think the genesis of the organization and our work comes from realization that there are two really wicked problems, complex issues.
 And one is, of course, climate change, and the other is growing inequality.
 If you look at both of these issues, there is a very sweet spot where they both overlap, where you cannot think of providing a ladder for development for communities if you don't have access to energy.
 And at the same time, if you look at climate change, one of the biggest contributors is energy itself.
-And what we do at SELCO is basically try to create solutions in a very, very ground up manner to address both.
+And what we do at SELCO is basically try to create solutions in a very, very ground-up manner to address both.

 Photo by SELCO

-Daly: One of SELCO’s focus areas is cold storage – can you talk about the impact solar-powered cold storage has for farmers, and what the entrepreneurship piece of this looks like?
+Daly: One of SELCO’s focus areas is cold storage.
+Can you talk about the impact solar-powered cold storage has for farmers, and what the entrepreneurship piece of this looks like?

 Misra: I think that about 89% of farmers in India actually have two to five acres of land only.
 Small parcels.
 So when they are trying to negotiate with the market on both sides, they're a very small player in that space.
 You have this great institutional power that is being formed at the grassroot level of farmer producer organizations, collectives, cooperatives.
-Can we actually make an ecosystem around them of services – technologies, energy access, financial products, training modules that can actually allow them to, you know, climb this ladder.
+Can we actually make an ecosystem around them of services—technologies, energy access, financial products, training modules that can actually allow them to, you know, climb this ladder?
 [With distributed cold storage] a big, big benefit for farmers is that your transaction cost reduces so you don't have to travel far away to store your produce or to sell your produce.
 You have less wastage, because you are able to store it at the place of production.

 Another aspect is that you can negotiate with the market better.
 So if the pricing in the market is going lower because supply is high, you can save your produce for two, three days, and sell when market prices are better.
-Understanding the impact of energy intervention on livelihood, results in this model which brings together technology and financing access.
+Understanding the impact of energy intervention on livelihood results in this model which brings together technology and financing access.
 So it’s that whole ecosystem that we develop around these farmer collectives, and they're able to take that forward.

 Photo by SELCO